Lodurnorbel/midlevel-test-220421-adolfo/README.md

 ### Acceptance criteria
 - The endpoint returns the desired model
-- The endpoint will return the data from the external system only if we are filtering data of FakeSolar.
+- The endpoint will **return the data from the external system only if we are filtering data of FakeSolar**.
 Otherwise we'll return data from the DB and filter by the "Company" value.
 	- You'll need to add the model to the ORM and add a valid migration.
 Is not needed to populate the database with data.
 - The data is dislayed in a table
 - If the inspection is in warning state, the row in the table will be displayed yellow; if it's in critial state will be displayed red.
 If a inspection has critical issues, his status will be critical.
 If not, but have warning ones, will be warning.
 - In the top of the table, will be a small dashboard with the total inspections and issues of each type of issue/inspection.
-- You added all the pip requirements to a requirements.txt file (if you don't know how to doit, you can list all the pip packages that will be required to install in order to have the backend running)
+- You added all the pip requirements to a **requirements.txt** file (if you don't know how to doit, you can list all the pip packages that will be required to install in order to have the backend running)
 - The data mapping requirements are fulfilled.